Educational Loan Programs

 Through the Federal Direct Loan Program, borrowers receive federal loan funds directly from the U.S. Department of Education.
 There are two types of Federal Direct Loans:

-Subsidized: The federal government pays the interest on this loan while the student is enrolled at least half-time or during times of authorized deferment.
+Subsidized: Once the loan is disbursed, interest accumulates on these loans.
+The federal government pays the interest while a student is enrolled at least half-time or during times of authorized deferment.
 Direct Subsidized Loans are awarded to undergraduate students based on financial need and grade level.

-Unsubsidized: Students are responsible for paying the interest that accumulates after the loan has disbursed.
+Unsubsidized: Once the loan is disbursed, interest accumulates on these loans.
+Students are responsible for paying the interest throughout the life of the loan.
 The interest can be paid while in school or the accrued interest will be capitalized (added to the principal balance).
 Unsubsidized Stafford Loans are awarded based on grade level and financial need is not considered.

 Important points to note: